TritonDataCenter/rfd/rfd/0023/README.md

 - Move any primary content in mantadoc.git over to manta.git and deprecate mantadoc.git.
-- Add a build script to apidocs.joyent.com.git to build and import the manta user docs from the three source repos (similar to what is done for the cloudapi and sdc-docker docs).
+- Add a build script to apidocs.joyent.com.git to build and import the manta user docs from the source repos (similar to what is done for the cloudapi and sdc-docker docs).
 - Add a Makefile target to manta.git to simplify updating joyent.github.io/manta for updates to the operator guide.
 - Backport manual edits to *HTML* content in apidocs.joyent.com.git back to source Markdown.

+TODO:
+- follow up on mantadoc.git/docs/winmanta.md - Created, but never made it to deployment on apidocs.joyent.com that I can see.
+TODO: Do we want to clean it up and ship it?
+My pref would be to drop all/most of the screenshots of node install b/c maint burden.

+Optional additions to the plan:

+- Switch all manta restdown docs away from 'wiki-tables' to GH style tables
+- Consider the restdown-brand-remora instead of mantadoc's "bluejoy" brand?
+  Would have to handle the hardcoded TOC.
+- Some sane hierarchical layout:
+    - mjob examples in exampes/$name/...
+    - man pages in man/...

 Sources: